-- A congenial demeanor (friendliness, humor, and attentiveness)

-- Engaging in interactive dialogue

-- Giving encouragement and praise

-- Empathy, reassurance, and prompt handling of any concerns

-- Giving of appropriate (personalized) information

-- Eliciting shared goals

-- Feedback and review
+- Empathy, reassurance, and prompt handling of any concerns - Giving of appropriate (personalized) information - Eliciting shared goals - Feedback and review

 Teaching health care professionals to improve their communication skills can result in measurably better outcomes-including increased patient satisfaction, better health, and reduced use of health care-and these benefits may be achieved without any increase in consultation times24.
 Studies have also shown that patients can be trained to benefit more from consultations.
-Patients taught how to give information to doctors in a clearer manner, information-seeking techniques, and methods of checking their understanding of what the doctor had told them gained significant improvements in compliance and overall health25.
+Patients taught how to give information to doctors in a clearer manner, and how to seek information and check their understanding of what the doctor had told them gained significant improvements in compliance with treatment recommendations25.
 Lay educators can be recruited and trained to deliver a discrete area of respiratory care (for example, asthma self-management education) with comparable outcomes to those achieved by primary care based practice nurses362 (Evidence B).